Can You Eat Microgreen Roots? Here's Why We Don't

 - Aligns with FDA guidance for produce safety

-When using reusable grow mediums, this harvest method also makes cleanup significantly easier—roots can be composted or disposed of while the medium is cleaned and sanitized for the next growing cycle.
+When using reusable silicone grow mediums, this harvest method also makes cleanup significantly easier.
+Roots can be composted or disposed of while the medium is cleaned and sanitized for the next growing cycle.
+For a complete walkthrough of harvest methods, see our harvest methods comparison guide, and for cleaning and sanitizing the medium afterward, our cleaning and sanitization guide.

 Comparing Growing Systems